Cuadraboots22/curlyb00ts/README.md

 Download Metricbat playbook with command: `curl -L -0 https://gist.githubusercontent.com/slape/58541585x1886d2e26cd8be557ce04c/raw/0ce2c7e744c54513616966affb5e9d96f5e12f73/metricbeat>/etc/ansible/files/metricbeat-config.yml`

-Copy the /etc/ansible/files/files/metricbeat file to /etc/metricbeat/metricbeat-playbook.yml file to include installer: `curl -L -0 https://artifacts.elastic.co/downloads/beats/metricbeat/metricbeat-7.6.1-amb64.deb`
+Copy the `/etc/ansible/files/files/metricbeat` file to `/etc/metricbeat/metricbeat-playbook.yml` file to include installer: `curl -L -0 https://artifacts.elastic.co/downloads/beats/metricbeat/metricbeat-7.6.1-amb64.deb`

 Update the metricbeat file rename to metricbeat-config.yml you must be at root: root @49d0faf9204b:/etc/ansible/files# then nano metricbeat-config.yml
 Run the playbook, (ansible-playbook metricbeat-playbook.yml) and navigate to Kibana > Add Metric Data > Docker Metrics > Module Status to check that the installation worked.
 Which URL do you navigate to in order to check that the ELK server is running?  http://20.210.88.153:5601/app/kibana

-As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files:

-Commands:
+Additional Commands:

 `ssh Red_Team_Admin@20.211.160.59` (to get into the Jumpbox)